Texaco: Corporate headquarters

-Prior to the merger with Chevron, Texaco's headquarters was a 750000 sqft building in Harrison, in Westchester County, New York, near to White Plains.
-In 2002, Chevron Corporation sold the former Texaco headquarters to Morgan Stanley.
+Prior to the merger with Chevron, Texaco's headquarters was a 750000 sqft building in Harrison, in Westchester County, New York, near White Plains.
+In 2002, Chevron Corporation sold the former Texaco Headquarters to Morgan Stanley.
 Morgan Stanley bought the building and the surrounding 107 acre for $42 million.

 Texaco leased 14 floors of the Chrysler Building in Midtown Manhattan, New York City in the 1930s.
 As part of the leasing agreement with Texaco the building opened the Cloud Club, a lunch club for executives.
 Texaco's move to Westchester County in 1977 contributed to the closure of the Cloud Club in 1979.

-In popular culture

-A Texaco station at 6407 West Sunset Boulevard in Los Angeles, California was used in the opening scene of Cheech & Chong's Next Movie, where the main characters Cheech and Chong siphon gasoline from a tow truck.
-A Jack in the Box now stands at that location.

-In Back to the Future and Back to the Future Part II, a Texaco station in the center of Hill Valley is shown in 1955, 1985, and 2015.

-In Stephen King's science fiction short story "The Jaunt", Texaco exists in the future and has shifted from selling oil to water.

-Indie Folk band An Unexpected End released a single entitled "Texaco" in 2022.